Paper Clay Techniques

 Hello, my wonderful Graphics Fairy Friends!
 Heather from Thicketworks, here to show you a wonderful way to add texture to your projects!
-Embossed Paper Clay is one of my go-to ingredients for surfaces that are richly detailed, but a breeze to create!
-And because we’ll be using the Outlaw Approach to this simple Embossed Paper Clay technique, it’s FAST!
+These Paper Clay Techniques are one of my go-to ingredients for surfaces that are richly detailed, but a breeze to create!
+And because we’ll be using the Outlaw Approach to this simple Embossing Technique, it’s FAST!

 - Paper Clay